terchris/urbalurba-dev-templates/templates/typescript-basic-webserver/README-typescript-basic-webserver.md

 # TypeScript Basic Webserver

+File: templates/typescript-basic-webserver/README-typescript-basic-webserver.md

 A simple Express server written in TypeScript.
 Purpose is to demonstrate how to develop a simple web server that can be deployed to your local Kubernetes using ArgoCD and GitHub Actions.
-See the repo https://github.com/terchris/urbalurba-infrastructure for setting up locak kubernetes and ArgoCD.
+See the repo https://github.com/terchris/urbalurba-infrastructure for setting up local kubernetes and ArgoCD.

 ## Prerequisites